af83/koalab/README.md

 Boardz
 ======

-A scrum-like board powered by nginx, nodejs, mongodb and backbone.
+A scrum-like board powered by nginx, nodejs, mongodb, backbone and html5.

 How to run it in local?
 -----------------------